 - 4. Treatment-Refractory Seizures/Epilepsy [specific rare conditions] (i.e., CDKL5 deficiency disorder; Dup15q, Aicardi, or Doose syndromes; febrile infection-related epilepsy syndromes; focal epilepsy; Sturge-Weber syndrome; lissencephaly; cortical malformation/dysplasia; and epilepsy with myoclonic absences).
 Approve if the patient meets ONE of the following (A or B): - A) Initial Therapy.
-Approve for 1 year if the patient meets ALL of the following (i, ii, and iii): - i.
-Patient is \geq 1 year of age; AND - ii.
-Patient has tried or is concomitantly receiving at least two other antiseizure medications; AND

-Note: Examples of other antiseizure medications include valproic acid, lamotrigine, topiramate, clonazepam, levetiracetam, zonisamide, Banzel, felbamate, clobazam, Fycompa, vigabatrin.
+Approve for 1 year if the patient meets the following (i, ii, and iii): - i.
+Patient is $\geq$ 1 year of age; AND - Patient has failure, contraindication or intolerance, or is concomitantly receiving at least two other antiseizure medications; AND Note: Examples of other antiseizure medications include valproic acid, lamotrigine, topiramate, clonazepam, levetiracetam, zonisamide, Banzel, felbamate, clobazam, Fycompa, vigabatrin.

 - iii.
-The medication is prescribed by or in consultation with a neurologist; OR - B) Patient is Currently Receiving Epidiolex.
+The medication is prescribed by or in consultation with a neurologist. - B) Patient is Currently Receiving Epidiolex.
 Approve for 1 year if the patient is responding to therapy (e.g., reduced seizure severity, frequency, and/or duration) as determined by the prescriber.